Verifier-free Test-Time Sampling for Vision-Language-Action Models: Method

-\textbf{Condition-masking distribution.} To construct a reference distribution $Q$, our hypothesis is that a reference distribution that is uncertain yet not too distant from the target action token distribution will provide meaningful confidence signals.
-To this end, we mask specific information (Text, State, or both Text \& State) from the input modalities given to the VLA $\pi_\theta$, creating condition-masking distributions that approximate failure modes where essential conditions for task solving are ignored.
-Formally, we compute the scoring metric as follows:

-For each task environment, the optimal confidence variant can vary.
+\paragraph{Condition-masking distribution.} To construct a reference distribution $Q$, our hypothesis is that a reference distribution that is uncertain yet not too distant from the target action token distribution will provide meaningful confidence signals.
+To this end, we mask specific information (Text, State, or both Text\&State) from the input modalities given to the VLA $\pi_\theta$, creating condition-masking distributions that approximate failure modes where essential conditions for task solving are ignored.
+Formally, we compute the scoring metric as follows: For each task environment, the optimal confidence variant can vary.
 For example, in the SIMPLER-WidowX benchmark \citep{li2024evaluating}, which consists solely of pick-and-place tasks, state-masking confidence works best because the model already memorizes how to pick and place objects without task instructions.
 In contrast, RoboCasa benchmark \citep{nasiriany2024robocasa}, which has multiple task types, text-masking or text\&state-masking are more effective, since the model cannot determine the correct action without instructions.